nagios-plugins-rabbitmq/nagios-plugins-rabbitmq/README.md

   - Use the `/api/queue` API to collect the number of pending, ready and unacknowledged messages and the number of consumers on a given queue

+- check\_rabbitmq\_queues
+  - Use the `/api/queues` API to gather the number of queues and their state.

 - check\_rabbitmq\_server
   - Use the `/api/nodes` API to gather resource usage of the rabbitmq server node